 where $\mathrm{Cost}(\cdot)$ denotes the DBMS optimizer’s estimated execution cost (via \texttt{EXPLAIN}) and LLM's evaluation.
 Intuitively, each positive reward corresponds to a drop in estimated cost.
 The agent’s objective is captured by the \emph{action‐value function} \(Q^\pi\) under policy \(\pi_\theta(a \mid S_t)\), where action $a \in R_t$ :

 which represents the expected total discounted reward starting from state \(S_t\) after taking action \(a_t\).
 The \emph{optimal} action‐value function \(Q^*\) then satisfies the Bellman equation:

-In practice, we realize the policy $\pi_\theta(a\mid S_t)$ as a reasoning‐specialized LLM (e.g., Deepseek-R1) that generates each action conditioned on the current query state.
+In practice, we realize the policy $\pi_\theta(a\mid S_t)$ as a reasoning‐specialized LLM (e.g., DeepSeek-R1) that generates each action conditioned on the current query state.

-As illustrated in Figure \ref{fig:MDP}, the agent transitions from the initial state \(S_0\) through a sequence of refinement actions \(\{R_0, R_1, \dots\}\), and finally applies the terminal action \(A\) to emit the final rewritten query.
-Concretely, at each timestep \(t\), the agent is prompted with the current SQL form \(S_t\) and analyzes the query structure via its internal chain‐of‐thought, scores candidate refinements according to the expected cost reduction, and samples the highest‐scoring \(R_t\).
+As shown in Figure \ref{fig:MDP}, the agent transitions from the initial state \(S_0\) through a sequence of refinement actions \(\{R_0, R_1, \dots\}\), and finally applies the terminal action \(A\) to emit the final rewritten query.
+Concretely, at each timestep \(t\), the agent is prompted with the current SQL form \(S_t\) and analyzes the query structure via its internal chain‐of‐thought, scores candidate refinements based on the expected cost reduction, and samples the highest‐scoring \(R_t\).